lifelong-learning-systems/l2logger/docs/logger_output.md

 ### Explanation

-- Information from the block report:
+- Information from the block info file:
     - We can see that the block has two regimes, varying which parameters (`params`) have been passed into Task_A (`task_name`)
     - Thus, the `block_num` is 0 and the `regime_num` goes from 0 to 1 as
     well
-    - The `worker` is 'main_thread', as shown in both the directory structure and the content of the block report.
+    - The `worker` is 'main_thread', as shown in both the directory structure and the content of the block info file.
 - Information from the data log:
-    - The `block_num` and `regime_num` match those within the block report
+    - The `block_num` and `regime_num` match those within the block info file
     - The worker consumed three experiences for each regime
         - Note that all `nums` are increasing globally, never resetting back to zero